 Undergraduate Federal Direct Parent Plus Loans

-A qualifying parent may receive a Federal Direct PLUS Loan for the education costs of a dependent undergraduate student who meets the eligible student definition.
+A qualifying parent may receive a Federal Direct PLUS Loan for the education costs of a dependent undergraduate student.
 View additional Direct PLUS loan information on the U.S. Department of Education web site.

-Parent eligibility for a PLUS loan depends on obtainng an approved credit check to ensure the applicant does not have an adverse credit history.
+Parent eligibility for a PLUS loan depends on obtaining an approved credit check to ensure the applicant does not have an adverse credit history.
 The dollar amount that can be borrowed is equal to the student's cost of attendance for the academic year minus any other financial assistance received.
 For example, if the academic year cost of attendance is $19,000 and the student receives $10,000 in other financial assistance, a parent could borrow up to a $9,000 undergraduate PLUS loan.

 Before a Federal Direct Parent PLUS loan can be processed the student must complete the Free Application for Federal Student Aid (FAFSA).
 A FAFSA may be completed online.